liufengyun/stoic/README.md

 capture anything in the lexical scope.
 Its type is represented by `All X.T`.

-An **healthy environment** is an *effect-closed typing environment* if it does not contain variables of ill types, such as `All X.X`, `B -> E` and so on.
+A **healthy environment** is an *effect-closed typing environment* where it does not contain variables of ill types, such as `All X.X`, `B -> E` and so on.
 These ill types doesn't pose a problem in effect-closed typing, as from absurdity everything follows.
 Formulation of *healthy environment* should only reject ill types.

 A capability-based type-and-effect system is **effect-safe** if from a **healthy environment** (1) it’s impossible to construct a term of